 This vernacular house form, once quite common, is endangered today on the coast.
-Though it was a widespread utilitarian form, in Georgia it’s most associated with Geechee-Gullah people.
-Similar examples survive on Sapelo Island, among other historic Black communities.
+Though it was a widespread utilitarian form, in Coastal Georgia it’s often found in historic Geechee-Gullah communities.
+Similar examples survive on Sapelo Island, among other Black communities.

 Rising Daughter Missionary Baptist Church is an historic congregation, but other than its association with a tragic unsolved murder case, I haven’t been able to locate any of its history.
 It’s one of several important early Black churches near the Satilla River in Camden County.I determined it’s an old congregation due to the historic cemetery.